RubySpeeders/feedback-form-loop/README.md

 5. Fourth page asks the user for any additional comments.
 Click next to go to review page.
 This step is optional.
 6. The last page lists the information the user inputted.
 If desired, user can go back and edit their information by clicking the back button.
 7. After clicking the submit button, user is taken to a successful page and can click the Back to Start button to start the survey again.
+8. Admin can click on the Admin link and see a table with all the responses.

 ## Built With